ros-navigation/docs.nav2.org/setup_guides/index.rst

 - Setup sensor sources for robot odometry
 - Setup sensor sources for perception
 - Configure round or arbitrary shaped footprints for your robot
+- Select and setup planner and controller navigation plugins for your robot's navigation tasks
 - Lifecycle node management for easy bringup of other related sensors or nodes
-- Behavior tree selection and setup

 .. note:: These tutorials are not meant to be full tuning and configuration guides since they only aim to help you get your robot up and running with a basic configuration.
 For more detailed discussions and guides on how to customize and tune Nav2 for your robot, head on to the :ref:`configuration` section.